pyodide/pyodide/docs/usage/faq.md

 hello()
 ```

-If you see this error, call `importlib.invalidate_caches()` before importing the module:
+If you see this error, call {py:func}`importlib.invalidate_caches` before
+importing the module:

 ```py
 import importlib